 Fireworks are often used to celebrate special events and holidays.
 However, that does not mean they are safe to use.
 Every year fireworks cause thousands of burns and eye injuries.
 The Loudoun County Fire Marshal’s Office (FMO) wants you to begin planning for a safe holiday by choosing to attend a public display conducted by trained professionals.

-There are no current displays scheduled at this time!
+There are no public fireworks displays scheduled at this time.

 Doing Your Own Fireworks

 If you choose to purchase your own fireworks, the FMO provides important information about fireworks, including annual lists of approved fireworks (PDF) .If you choose to use fireworks, proceed with caution and follow these safety tips!

 - Consumer fireworks, namely sparklers and ground based fountains, are legal to possess and use on private property.
 You should only purchase legal consumer fireworks from a local business or roadside stand possessing a fireworks retail permit from the Loudoun County Fire Marshal’s Office.
 These fireworks have been tested to ensure they meet the Consumer Products Safety Commission’s requirements.

 - Consumer fireworks that rise into the air, explode, travel laterally on the ground or emit projectiles are illegal to possess or use anywhere in Virginia.
 Possession and/or use of these materials is a Class 1 Misdemeanor.

 - For backyard displays using legal consumer fireworks, wet down the area before use to prevent accidental fires.
 Ground based fireworks should be placed on open, stable, flat surfaces, keeping onlookers 20 feet. from the display.